 This session will examine how the Courts and legal profession in England & Wales have responded to demands to modernise and improve the approach taken to the production and deployment of evidence during the litigation process.

-A keynote speech will be followed by three panels, comprising justices of the High Court, US trial advocates, Queens Counsel, clients and lawyers from the UK and Ireland.
+A keynote speech from Sir Rupert Jackson will be followed by three panels, comprising justices of the High Court, US trial advocates, Queens Counsel, clients and lawyers from the UK and Ireland.
 The sessions will provide a lively and we anticipate controversial debate on what ‘perfect’ procedures might include in relation to disclosure, witness evidence and the deployment of evidence at trial.

 Panel 1—Disclosure in England & Wales—a model to follow?